GulrezQayyum/GulrezQayyum/README.md

 I'm currently studying **Software Engineering** and exploring the intersection of **mobile development, machine learning, and modern AI systems** — especially **RAG, information retrieval, evaluation, and intelligent applications**.

-I like taking an idea from **“this would be cool” → working prototype → polished product**.
+I like taking an idea from **"this would be cool" → working prototype → polished product**.

 ---